pa2si/salsa-calendar/README.md

-v 0.1.11
+v 0.1.12

 that's new:

+- implementation of edgestore image host
-- successfully submit form fields to prisma database. (image is still missing)
+- successfully submit form fields to prisma database inlcuding imageUrl

 to dos: